NaluKit/nalu/etc/wiki/14 Controller & Component.md

 A Nalu controller has a life cycle.
 Nalu supports the methods:

 * `start`: will be called after the component is created.
 This method will not be called in case a controller is cached.
 * `active`: will be called after the `start`-method.
-This method will be called in case a ontroller is cached.
+This method will be called in case a controller is cached.
 * `mayStop`: will be called before a new routing occurs.
 In case the method return a String and not a null value, Nalu will display the String and abort the routing.
 * `deactive`: will be called before the `stop`-method.
-This method will be called in case a ontroller is cached.
+This method will be called in case a controller is cached.
 * `stop`: in case of a successful routing (not interrupted by a filter or the `mayStop` method) this method will be called.
-This method will not be called in case a ontroller is cached.
+This method will not be called in case a controller is cached.

 Every time the application gets a new route, Nalu will create a new instance of the controller (and of course of the component).
 In case a controller is cached Nalu will use the cached instance of the controller.